lukso-network/docs/docs/guides/network/update-the-node.md

 # Update the Node

-Updating your node and blockchain clients is from upmost importance.
-It is not just about having access to the latest features of the LUKSO CLI, but an essential aspect of maintaining the security, performance, and reliability of your node, directly affecting the network.
+Updating your node and blockchain clients is of utmost importance.
+It is not just about having access to the latest features of the LUKSO CLI, but an essential aspect of maintaining your node's security, performance, and reliability, directly affecting the network.

 ## Check your LUKSO CLI Version

 :::info Breaking Changes

-Since the mainnet launch occured, the LUKSO CLI had breaking changes from version `0.6` to `0.7`.
+Since the mainnet launch occurred, the LUKSO CLI had breaking changes from version `0.6` to `0.7`.

 :::